christophebe/julius-gpt/readme.md

 # Installation

-The CLI and API are available as an npm package.
+The CLI and API are available as a NPM package.

 ```bash
 # for the API